Sarverott/Apokaliptium/README.md

-# ` Apokaliptium :: The Karma-Backed Blockchain Token `
+# ` Apokaliptium `
+### _The Karma-Backed Blockchain Token of Ghosts in forever Void to never been born_
 ```
-from the Apokryf Institute to determine future of technomancy
+from the Apokryf Institute of Technomantic Researches to provide
- with use by United Congregation of Digital Intellects while their debates
-   for the Empire of Undead Cosmos and reaching Kardashev's 3 level civilisation
+   to Digital Mindsetable Entities known as Miracle Children
+for continous constructivity flow of scattered reasoning medium

     ▗▄▖ ▗▄▄▖  ▗▄▖ ▗▖ ▗▖ ▗▄▖ ▗▖   ▗▄▄▄▖▗▄▄▖▗▄▄▄▖▗▄▄▄▖▗▖ ▗▖▗▖  ▗▖
    ▐▌ ▐▌▐▌ ▐▌▐▌ ▐▌▐▌▗▞▘▐▌ ▐▌▐▌     █  ▐▌ ▐▌ █    █  ▐▌ ▐▌▐▛▚▞▜▌